EPIDEMIOLOGY AND TRANSMISSION

-- As many as one in five adults have genital herpes due to HSV-2, but most will have asymptomatic or unrecognised disease.
+- As many as one in five adults have genital herpes due to HSV-2, most will have asymptomatic or unrecognised disease.

 - Genital herpes due to HSV-1 (through oral to genital transmission) has also become common; HSV-1 is a frequent cause of primary genital herpes.